Thursday 28 October 2010

 Note the size of the smallholdings -- the postcards of Ireland show picturesque and empty fields, but some of these fields are less than an acre.
 My backyard in Missouri covered perhaps a quarter of an (only slightly different) American acre, and our next door neighbour's was larger still.
 Most American backyards I have seen could hold animals easily, and remove the need for a lawnmower.

-My mother-in-law, who grew up amid the postwar ruins of bombed Frankfurt, said many families in her neighbourhood had goats, even though they didn't have the space to feed all of them.
+One woman said many families in her neighbourhood had goats, even though they didn't have the space to feed all of them.
 So the children walked the goats on leashes in the evenings, like you walk your dog around your streets, and it would graze the side of the road, the parks or vacant lots, or any number of other grassy spaces.

 Neighbourhoods in wartime Britain kept pigs in a lot near their homes, and employed boys -- who might not have been able to find food or shelter otherwise -- to look after them.
 The kitchen waste from all the homes went straight to the pigs, who turned them to meat.